Research

 Hyperproperties

 Our research sets out to develop a unified theory for general hyperproperties.
-This includes the development of new logics that can capture rich classes of hyperproperties, including information flow policies, causality, and algorithmic fairness; the analysis of the complexity and expressivity of those logics; the construction of algorithms that automatically check if a system satisfies a hyperproperty; the synthesis of systems thats satisfy the desired hyperproperties by construction; and monitoring algorithms that judge the satisfaction of hyperproperties in a running system.
+This includes the development of new logics that can capture rich classes of hyperproperties, including information flow policies, causality, and algorithmic fairness.

 Reactive Synthesis